Huntington woman credits community with her recovery success

 HUNTINGTON, W.Va.
 (WOWK) – Another step in the region’s battle against opioid addiction is with the “All Walks of Recovery” event at Marshall University.
 But, it’s not always about programs, clinics, or money.
 It’s about individual accomplishments.

 That was seven years ago.
 Today, after seven long years of recovery she’s a therapist.
-Gravely counsels those now on the same road she travelled.
-Once a Marshall dropout, Gravely is now an adjunct professor there.
+Gravely counsels those now on the same road she traveled.
+Once a Marshall dropout Gravely is now an adjunct professor there.
 She thanks programs offered here and her community for helping her get there.

 “To be able to find a community that understands and believes in second chances,” Gravely said.
 “Because I was able to be employed and the community rallied around me to continue to build me up in my career and in my recovery.”